 Poor Joan of Arc, she rescued France and yet got burned at the stake

-Instead, I saw a long row of trees and in the foreground was the dome of San Pietro.
+After queuing up, I found out that inside the keyhole, was a long row of trees and in the foreground was the dome of San Pietro.

 We then entered the Santa Sabina Church nearby.
 What was interesting to me about it was that there were decorations on the floor.
 Cart tells me that they were tombs for the priests and we were careful not to step on top of it.

 The inside of the church was large, with huge pillars and lights streaming in.
-It feels somewhat like Saint Peter and I’m contemplating to fool our next house guests into believing that it is
+It feels somewhat like Saint Peter.

 We then headed to Aventine Hill right next to the church where there were a bountiful of trees with bright oranges.